Troop Camping

 Troop Camping at summer camp is a way for Girl Scouts and their troop leaders to enjoy the camp experience together with the support of camp staff.
 Troop camping can be a great step in the camp progression before sending Girl Scouts to summer camp alone or before going camping on your own as a troop.

-Refer to the School Year Camp Program (Minicamps) webpage for weekend camp programs for the spring and fall.
+Refer to the Minicamps page for weekend camp programs for the spring and fall.

 Trefoil Ranch

-Prior to registration opening, fill out the 2023 Troop Camping Registration Worksheet (PDF) with your troop.
-This will help the registration process go quicker and increase the chances of getting into your preferred session/location.
+Prior to registration opening, complete the Troop Camping Worksheet (PDF) with your troop.
+This will improve the registration process and increase your chances of getting into your preferred session.

-It is highly recommended troop leaders have an UltraCamp account specific for troop registrations, such as Troop Camping.
+We highly recommend troop leaders have an UltraCamp account specific for troop registrations like Troop Camping.
 This helps keep troop registrations and finances separate from family registrations and finances.

 To create a new UltraCamp account for your troop: